 Well, well, Oliver!
 She soars a flight that is more than mortal!
 But she leaves a luminous track, that guides and invites, and I will attempt to follow.
-Thou shalt see me rise above the poor slavish wishes that would chain me to earth!
+Thou shall see me rise above the poor slavish wishes that would chain me to earth!-- not: thou shall find me worthy to be thy friend, and the pupil of thy most excellent father.

 Oliver, my mind, like a bow continually bent, is too much upon the stretch.
 Such is the effect of my situation, of which my thoughts, my language, and my actions partake.
 But I will calm this agitation.
-Fear not: thou shalt find me worthy to be thy friend, and the pupil of thy most excellent father.
+Fear

 No!
 I will not, Oliver, be a child; though the contest be indeed severe.
 By day I am with her; for hours I listen, while she sings, or plays, or speaks.
 I am a witness of her actions!
 Her form is never absent from me!
 The sound of her voice is unceasing harmony to my ears!
 At night, retiring to darkness and thought, I pass her chamber door!
 In the morning again I behold the place where all that is heavenly rests!
 I endeavour after apathy.
 I labour to be senseless, stupid, an idiot!
 I strain to be dead to supreme excellence!
-But it is the stone of Sisyphus, and I am condemned to eter !
+But it is the stone of Sisyphus, and I am condemned to eter--!

-Indeed, Oliver, this weakness is momentary!
-Indeed it is Fear not: thou shalt find me a man; be assured thou shalt.
+Indeed, Oliver, his weakness is momentary!
+Indeed it is--Fear not: thou shall find me a man; be assured thou shalt.
 Though the furies, or, worse than all that invention can feign, the passions throng to assault me, I will neither fly nor yield.
 For to do either would be to desert myself, my principles, my duties.

-Yet this encroaching spirit that I told thee of!
-But then, what is the strength of him, compared to hers?
+Yet this encroaching spirit that I told thee of!--But then, what is the strength of him, compared to hers?
 What is there to fear?
 What do I fear?
-Why create horrible shadows, purposely to encounter them?
-No: it cannot be!
+Why create horrible shadows, purposely to encounter them?--No: it cannot be!